Free expression online

 A Threat to Net Plurality

-There are over 450 million WordPress blogs, for example, many of which allow user comments: these face liability and sanctions, under the OSA.
+There are over 450 million WordPress blogs, for example, many of which allow user to user comments: these face liability and sanctions, under the OSA.
 Many will ignore the OSA, others will shut the UK out.

 Federated social media, mostly based in the USA and EU, is also faced with OSA obligations, which are frequently likely to be onerous and pointless, given they are well run and designed to be safe spaces.